-Cuyler Cook served until 1853 as keeper of the Genesee Lighthouse, which his father, Michael Cook, had helped build.
-His replacement was his own cousin, Samuel Phillips, whose duty was to tend the pier light, while a second keeper, Luther Jeffords, minded the tower light.
+Cuyler Cook served until 1853 as assistant keeper of Charlotte-Genesee Lighthouse, which his father, Michael Cook, had helped build.
+His replacement was his own cousin, Samuel Phillips, whose duty was to tend the pier light, while Luther Jeffords, the head keeper, minded the main light.
 On the evening of August 18th, 1853, Phillips twice attempted to reach the pier light by boat, but was stymied by heavy seas.
 Not ready to give up, Phillips asked Cuyler to make another attempt with him.
-After reaching the pierhead, Phillips disembarked from the rowboat, lit the beacon, but while preparing to leave the pier was knocked over by a large wave.
+After reaching the pierhead, Phillips disembarked from the rowboat and lit the beacon, but while preparing to leave the pier, he was knocked over by a large wave.
 Phillips managed to grab onto a bolt that had been set into the pier just the previous day and once on his feet again climbed back up into the safety of the tower.

 In the meantime, Cuyler Cook’s boat had capsized, and after trying in vain to cling to the vessel, he set out for the pier.
 Battered by large waves, Cook was eventually taken under and drowned.
 Phillips was stranded at the beacon all night until a lifeboat reached him the next day.
 As the lake was still turbulent, the rescuers threw Phillips a line to tie about his waist, and after he jumped into the water, they pulled him to safety.
 The inscription on Cook’s gravestone reads: